Skip to main content

 * Media type change result.
 Supported only in 1-to-1 calls.

-* @param info.transactionId Transaction ID that uniquely identifies this request and response
+* @param event.transactionId Transaction ID that uniquely identifies this request and response

 * - The requester canceled the request